Our series about a simple CNN trained on the MNIST data turns back to some coding.

 - We did not include any normalization layers into our CNN.

-- Our normalized gradient values eventually drive unlimited activation values.
+- Without counter-measures our normalized gradient values would eventually drive unlimited activation

 The last point deserves some explanation: